rpm-software-management/dnf/doc/conf_ref.rst

 ``enabled``
     :ref:`boolean <boolean-label>`

     Include this repository as a package source.
 The default is True.
+A repository that does not have the `enabled=0` entry is enabled by default.

 .. _repo_gpgkey-label: